iyzg/notebooks/_src/city-rankings.md

 **2021- 2023, (2 years)**

 Perhaps it's because I live here, but not much to write home about.
-Poor walkability and besides Disney, Orlando, and a few cute spots like Baldwin Park and Winter Garden, there isn't much to see.
+Poor walkability and besides Disney & Universal Park, Orlando, and a few cute spots like Baldwin Park and Winter Garden, there isn't much to see.
+This is a place to visit for a weekend for the amusement parks, but I definitely wouldn't stay here long term.